tneotia/html-editor-enhanced/README.md

 4. It doesn't use a local server to load the HTML code containing the editor.
 Instead, this package simply loads the HTML file, which improves performance and the editor's startup time.

-5. It uses a `StatelessWidget`.
+5. It uses a controller-based API.
 You don't have to fiddle around with `GlobalKey`s to access methods, instead you can simply call `<controller name>.<method name>` anywhere you want.

 6. It has support for many of Summernote's methods